-Deep learning was tested for its feasibility as CV tool for the analysis of inlet wet food to drying process.
-In details, convolutional neural networks (CNNs) were successfully applied for addressing the following tasks: (i) the semantic image segmentation of the inlet product (i.e., recognition between background and product pixels); (ii) the inlet product classification through its segmented image; (iii) the automated selection of optimal settings of drying process parameters.
+Deep learning was tested for its feasibility as CV tool for the analysis of inlet wet food into the drying process.
+In detail, convolutional neural networks (CNNs) were successfully applied for addressing the following tasks: (i) the semantic image segmentation of the inlet product; (ii) the inlet product classification for automatic selection of drying parameters.
+As a result, CNNs have been shown to be used for the development of smart dryers able to monitor and control the process.